-The ACL allows you to make a twisting, jumping and pivoting movements all the while stabilising the knee joint.
+The ACL allows you to make twisting, jumping, and pivoting movements all the while stabilizing the knee joint.
 This ligament is found at the centre of the joint and it is commonly injured in active sports like football and basketball.

 What happens when the ACL is torn?